WrestleMania 13: Event

 The sixth match of the event was a Chicago Street Fight between the Legion of Doom (Hawk and Animal) and Ahmed Johnson and Nation of Domination (Faarooq, Crush and Savio Vega).
-All the two teams hit each other with many foreign objects.
+Both teams hit each other with many foreign objects.
 The match continued inside the ring and outside the ring in the same fashion.
 Finally, Animal hit Crush with a 2x4 and then pinned him to win the match.

-Main Event
+Main event

 The main event was a No Disqualification Match between The Undertaker and reigning champion Sycho Sid for the WWF Championship.
 Shawn Michaels provided commentary for the match.
 The then-heel superstar, Bret Hart, came out during the match and insulted Undertaker, Michaels and particularly Sid because he claimed that Sid had screwed him out of the title.
 Sid powerbombed Hart while Undertaker took advantage and began attacking the champion from behind.
 Undertaker went for an Old School but Sid took him in a bearhug.
 Sid attacked Undertaker with various moves and attacked him with television monitors, and applied a camel clutch on Undertaker.
 Sid had the advantage in the match until Hart came back and attacked Sid with a steel chair.
 He recovered and got Undertaker in the powerbomb but Hart returned again and distracted Sid which allowed Undertaker to hit Sid with the Tombstone and pin him to win the match.